CheeseL0ver/Groupie/README.md

 * A bot that can be used in a [GroupMe](https://www.groupme.com "GroupMe Homepage") chat
 * Supports a variety on useful commands

+## Getting Started
+### Locally
+To run the bot locally you will first need to have all the required Python modules installed and the supported version of Python installed.
+The required module versions can be found in the **requirments.txt** file and the current supported Python can be found in the **runtime.txt** file.

+Next you will have to set your terminal application to use the correct application.
+To do this the **FLASK_APP** environment variable must be set.
+This is most commonly done by running the following command: **$ export FLASK_APP=Groupie.py**
+If you are on windows you may need to use **set** instead of **export**

+Now, the application can be started by running the following command: **$ flask run** You can also use Python's **-m** switch with Flask i.e. **python -m flask run** If you are experiencing issues taking a look at the [Flask Quickstart Docs](http://flask.pocoo.org/docs/0.12/quickstart/ "Flask Quickstart") might help.

 ## TODO

 * [x] create [GitHub](https://www.github.com "GitHub Homepage") repo